ffunatsu/mystral_q5js/README.md

 The local build uses this [fork](https://github.com/ffunatsu/mystralnative/tree/dev).

-This project also includes a locally modified [q5.js implementation](q5.js) for Mystral WebGPU compatibility.
+This project also includes a locally modified [q5.js implementation](q5.js) (based on v4.8.2) for Mystral WebGPU compatibility.

 ( Also includes WebSocket/UDP(OSC)/SharedMemory tests for extension. )